 I think technology is exacerbating and exaggerating gendered speech patterns because typing something, tweeting something, sending something, is an act declaring of your gender.
 Saying something on the internet is not a mere utterance you have to hit send.
 You give it a stamp of approval before its disseminated.
 Speech itself has become an act.
 While Austin was studying words doing actions.
 Technology has rendered a reality in which words themselves are a part of the act.
 And the agglomeration of these acts—texts, comments, tweets, emails—together forges your gender identity as it is mediated through text on a screen.
 The way we function on the internet is not at all formal anymore.
 Then there is the question of truth.
 Just because you’re a girl or boy in real life doesn’t mean you have to be that same gender on the internet.
 Is my gender on twitter the same gender I present when I speak in a class, or the same gender I see when I look at myself in the mirror, or when my parents look at me?
 Although Butler’s work was radically forward-thinking for 1988, what Butler couldn’t have possibly foreseen is how much this “stylized repetition of acts” would be happening online.

+Katie,

+This is an excellent essay!
+Well-written, theoretically sophisticated, and marked –at the end – by a perceptive and fascinating exploration of how new (and newly performative) gendered norms are taking shape in online written language.

+I give a lot of in-text comments, so I’ll refrain from overburdening you here.
+But I’d like to simply reiterate how impressed I am by the structure of your essay.
+Your use of rhetorical questions (a risky move!) does wonderful work to help you guide your reader through the essay – that is, through your thorough and systematic accounts of Austin, then Butler, then the relationships between them, and then the import of Butler’s work for how we might understand the gendered dimension of online written (but almost spoken?) discourse.
+That’s a lot to accomplish in 1000 words!
+But you do it very well, and you do it largely, I feel, by anticipating how your reader will be following along with you.

+Well done!
+It’s great to see such improvement, given that your last paper was itself very good work.

+A

 Works Cited